 By the early stages of the Covid-19 pandemic, Amazon said it removed more than one million products that made suspect or misleading claims about the coronavirus.
 Once price gouging hit full force, the company blocked all new offers for face masks, hand sanitizer and disinfecting wipes, and banned the sale of N95 masks to non-business consumers altogether.

 Amazon is at the epicenter of the problem because it’s responsible for half of all online sales in the U.S. The company’s efforts to outsmart scammers haven’t slowed down.
 It’s been working on enhanced vetting for third-party sellers for months.
 The verification program initially involved in-person interviewing but shifted to video conferencing amid the pandemic.
-During each call, a trained Amazon representative verifies the seller’s ID and application forms to determine if they are who they say they are.
+During each call, an Amazon representative verifies the seller’s ID to determine if they are who they say they are.

 But that’s just one crack in a scammer’s armor.
 Visit the site today, and you’ll see it’s not enough, particularly when it comes to crisis-time price gouging.
 By Amazon’s own admission, it needs help in that area.
-The company recently requested that Congress pass a law that makes price gouging illegal during times of national crisis, claiming that inconsistent state-by-state standards have limited its ability to act.
+The company recently requested that Congress pass a law making price gouging illegal during times of national crisis.
+Amazon claims that inconsistent state-by-state standards have limited its ability to act.
 The most recent tactic used by price gougers has been to mark high-demand items as “collectible” to evade Amazon’s pricing controls.
 Oh, and many of these products are fake, too.

 Is There an Alternative for Brands?